How much are lessons?

 Do I need my own instrument before I start?

 Piano: not necessarily.
 A piano is a big investment both in terms of money and space in your home.
 Many students start off with a keyboard or digital piano, and upgrade to a full-size instrument later on.
-I would usually recommend that students have at least a keyboard to practice on at home, and that they have a full-size piano or digital piano if they wish to progress beyond Grade 1.
+I would usually recommend that students have at least a keyboard to practice on at home, and that they have a full-size piano or good quality digital piano with weighted keys and touch sensitivity if they wish to progress beyond Grade 1.

 Other Instruments: Yes.
 Instruments may be purchased relatively cheaply second hand (on eBay, or social media for example), and there are a few fairly inexpensive models on the market that may suit a beginner.
 We can advise on an individual basis.
-I have a limited number of student instruments available for hire on a short-term basis.
+We can also arrange hire-purchase instruments in some cases, or signpost to third party providers.

 How much time do I need to spend practising at home?